The ITensor Software Library for Tensor Network Calculations: NDTensors Library

-The case of block-sparse tensor contraction reduces to doing a set of smaller, dense tensor contractions on various pairs of blocks from the tensors being contracted.
+The case of block sparse tensor contraction reduces to doing a set of smaller, dense tensor contractions on various pairs of blocks from the tensors being contracted \footnote{Currently the default in ITensor is that block sparse tensors are contracted directly without first reshaping into a matrix.
+An alternative is to first permute and reshape the block sparse tensors into block sparse matrices.
+With that strategy, degenerate quantum number blocks can be combined, leading to a contraction involving a smaller number of larger blocks, which is advantageous for BLAS \cite{Evenbly:PrivateCommunication}.
+This alternative contraction strategy can be enabled with the experimental \inline{ITensors.enable_combine_contract()} function which enables a global flag.
+Currently we find that neither of the two strategies (contracting versus combining then contracting) is better in every situations, and it depends on details like the quantum numbers, sparsity and order of the tensors being contracted.}.
 Thus it is built on top of the dense contraction layer of NDTensors, but also offers an excellent opportunity to exploit parallelism, since contraction of the blocks can be done independently, although one does have to handle cases where multiple block pairs contribute to the same block of the resulting tensor.
 By exploiting multi-core parallelism for the same algorithm within the C++ implementation of ITensor we have observed speedups of $2-3\times$ for DMRG and related MPS calculations (depending on the sparsity and block sizes involved, which varies strongly based on the symmetries used), and up to $5\times$ for tree tensor network calculations.
-We plan to similarly parallelize the block-sparse contraction algorithm in NDTensors.
+More recently, we have implemented the same kind of multi-core parallelism in the block sparse contraction algorithm in NDTensors using Julia's native multithreading and have seen similar speedups to those we see in the C++ implementation that uses OpenMP.